RYUU05/ToDo_list_2/README.md

 # Crypto Tracker Mobile App

-A cross-platform **Flutter** mobile application for tracking cryptocurrency prices in real time, managing favorites, and securely authenticating users with Firebase.

----

-##  Overview
+## About the Application

-This application allows users to monitor popular cryptocurrencies in **USD**, view detailed price information, and maintain a personalized list of favorite coins.
-The app is designed with clean architecture principles, secure authentication, and a modern UI.
+This mobile application was developed as a cross-platform Flutter project for tracking cryptocurrency prices.
+The main goal of the app is to allow users to monitor popular cryptocurrencies in USD, view detailed price information, and manage a personal list of favorite coins.
+The application works on both iOS and Android platforms.

----
+The app includes a secure authentication system, real-time data fetching from an external cryptocurrency API, and cloud-based storage for user preferences.

+## What the App Does

+Users can track different cryptocurrencies and see their current price in USD.
+Some popular cryptocurrencies are available by default, but users can also add new coins to the list.
+For each coin, the app shows the current price as well as the highest and lowest prices for the day.
+Users can also add selected coins to a personal favorites list for quick access.

+To use the application, users must register and verify their email address.
+After verification, they can log in and access all features of the app.

-##  Features
+## Platforms

--  **User Authentication**
-  - Email & password registration
-  - Email verification (Firebase Auth)
-  - Secure login & logout

--  **Cryptocurrency Tracking**
-  - View list of cryptocurrencies
-  - Real-time price updates
-  - Daily **highest** and **lowest** prices

--  **Favorites Management**
-  - Add/remove coins from favorites
-  - Favorites stored securely in **Firestore**

--  **Live Updates**
-  - Pull-to-refresh to update prices

--  **Settings**
-  - Logout from the current account

----
+The application is built with Flutter and is available for both iOS and Android devices.

 ## Project Architecture

-The project follows a **feature-based architecture** for scalability and maintainability.
+The project follows a structured architecture that separates responsibilities to keep the code clean and maintainable.

-### 🔹 Features
-Each feature contains its own:
-- Screens
-- Widgets
-- Logic

-### 🔹 Repositories
-Repositories act as service layers:
-- **Auth Repository** – handles Firebase Authentication
+Features are organized into separate modules.
+Each feature contains its own screens and widgets when needed.
+This approach makes the project easier to scale and understand.

-- **Crypto Coin Repository** – communicates with an external API to fetch cryptocurrency data
+Repositories act as service layers.
+The authentication repository works with Firebase Authentication, while the crypto coin repository communicates with an external API to retrieve cryptocurrency data.

-### 🔹 Router
-A centralized route configuration that maps route names to screens, used for navigation across the app.
+Routing is handled through a centralized router that stores route names and their corresponding pages.
+This router is used for navigation when interacting with buttons and UI elements.

-### 🔹 AuthLayout
-A conditional layout that listens to Firebase authentication state:
-- If the user is authenticated → loads the main screen
-- If not authenticated → loads the login screen

----
+An AuthLayout component is used to manage user state.
+It listens to Firebase authentication changes and decides which screen to load.
+If the user is logged in, the main page is shown automatically.
+If not, the login page is displayed.

-##  App Pages
+## Application Pages

-###  Login / Register
-- Entry point of the application
-- Users can switch between login and registration
-- After registration, a **verification email** is sent (check spam folder if not visible)

-###  Main Page
-- Displays a list of cryptocurrencies
-- Add new coins using the **➕ button**
-- Pull down to refresh prices

-###  Detail Page
-- Shows detailed information about a selected coin:
-  - Current price
-  - Highest price (24h)
-  - Lowest price (24h)
-- Add or remove the coin from favorites

-###  Favorites Page
-- Displays user's favorite cryptocurrencies
-- Data stored in **Firestore**
-- Coins can be removed from favorites

-###  Settings Page
+The first screen of the application is the login page.
+From there, users can navigate to the registration page and back.
+During registration, Firebase sends a verification link to the user’s email address.
+The user must verify their email before accessing the main features of the app.
+Sometimes the verification email may appear in the spam folder, so users should check carefully.

+After logging in, the user is taken to the main page.
+This page displays a list of cryptocurrency coins.
+Users can add a new coin by clicking the plus icon.
+The list can be refreshed by swiping down, which updates the prices.

+When a user selects a coin from the main page, the detail page opens.
+On this page, users can see the current price of the coin, as well as the highest and lowest prices for that day.
+From here, a coin can be added to or removed from the personal favorites list.

+The favorites page allows users to manage their favorite coins.
+Favorite data is stored in Firestore, and users can remove coins from the list at any time.

-- Logout from the current account
+The settings page provides a simple option to log out from the current account.

----

 ## Mobile Security

-### Data Protection
-- Authentication handled by **Firebase Auth**
-- Passwords are **never stored** in the application

-### App Permissions
+User security and data protection are important aspects of the application.
+Firebase Authentication is used to handle login and registration securely.
+User passwords are never stored in the application.

-- No access to sensitive device permissions
-- Does **not** use camera, location, or storage
+The app does not request access to sensitive device permissions.
+It does not use the camera, location, or storage of the device.

-### Privacy
-- Only user favorites are stored in Firestore
-- No personal data is shared with third parties
+User favorite lists are stored securely in Firestore.
+No unnecessary personal data is collected or shared.

----

 ## Screenshots

 <p align="center">
   <img src="assets/for_doc/login.jpg" width="220" />